-- (a) The Contractor shall respect the right of employees to be free from discrimination in the workplace, including, but not limited to, discrimination within the meaning of the Age Discrimination in Employment Act of 1967, as amended, and to organize, form, join, or assist labor organizations; bargain collectively through their chosen labor representatives; engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection, and to refrain from any or all of these activities, consistent with applicable laws. - (b) Consistent with applicable labor laws and regulations, for work currently performed by members of the United Steelworkers Local 652 (USW), the Operating Engineers Local 370 (OEs) and the International Brotherhood of Teamsters, Chauffeurs, Warehousemen and Helpers Local 983 (Teamsters) on the effective date of this Contract, the Contractor agrees to initially consult with these unions regarding the initial terms and conditions of employment and to recognize these unions as the collective bargaining representative(s) for employees performing work that has historically and traditionally been performed by members of these unions and is covered in the scope of this contract, and to bargain in good faith to a collective bargaining agreement that gives due consideration to applicable terms and conditions of the existing collective bargaining agreement(s) for work at the Idaho Cleanup Project.. - (c) The Contractor shall submit its economic bargaining parameters for which DOE reimburses costs to, and obtain the approval of, the CO regarding allowability of the costs, and compliance with the terms and conditions of the Contract, including those for pension and medical benefit costs, prior to the Contractor entering into the collective bargaining process.
-During the collective bargaining negotiations, the Contractor shall notify, and obtain the approval of, the CO before submitting or agreeing to any collective bargaining proposal that increases or may increase allowable costs above those previously approved in the economic bargaining parameters, or that could involve changes in any pension or other benefit plans, and such other items of special interest to DOE as are identified by the CO.
-The approval of the economic bargaining parameters by the CO under this paragraph does not waive any other terms and conditions of the Contract. - (d) The Contractor will seek to maintain harmonious bargaining relationships that reflect a judicious expenditure of public funds, equitable resolution of disputes and effective and efficient bargaining relationships consistent with the requirements of FAR Subpart 22.1, DEAR Subpart 970.2201-1, and all applicable Federal and state labor relations laws. - (e) The Contractor shall use its best efforts to ensure that collective bargaining agreements negotiated under this Contract or specific Task Order contain provisions designed to assure no disruption in services during the performance of the Contract or specific Task Order.
-All such agreements entered into during the Contract Ordering Period/Task Order period of performance should, to the extent that the parties to those collective bargaining agreements agree, provide that grievances and disputes involving the interpretation or application of the agreement will be settled without resorting to strike, lockout or other disruption in services.
-For this purpose, each collective bargaining agreement should provide an effective grievance procedure with arbitration as its final step, unless the parties agree upon some other method of assuring no disruption in services.
-The Contractor shall include the substance of this subparagraph (e) in any subcontracts.
+- (a) The Contractor shall respect the right of employees to organize, form, join, or assist labor organizations; to bargain collectively through their chosen labor representatives; to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection; and to refrain from any or all of these activities, consistent with applicable laws. - (b) Consistent with applicable labor laws and regulations, for work currently performed by workers represented by the United Steelworkers Local 652 (USW), the Operating Engineers Local 370 (OEs) and the International Brotherhood of Teamsters, Chauffeurs, Warehousemen and Helpers Local 983 (Teamsters) on the effective date of this Contract, the Contractor agrees to initially consult with the union regarding the initial terms and conditions of employment and to recognize the union as the collective bargaining representative for individuals performing work that has historically and traditionally been performed by members of these unions and is covered in the scope of this contract, and to bargain in good faith to a collective bargaining agreement that gives due consideration to applicable terms and conditions of the existing collective bargaining agreement(s) for work at the Idaho Cleanup Project. - (c) The Contractor shall submit its economic bargaining parameters 90 days prior to expiration of the Collective Bargaining Agreement to, and obtain the approval of, the Contracting Officer regarding allowability of the costs, and compliance with the terms and conditions of the Contract, including those for pension and medical benefit costs, prior to the Contractor entering into the collective bargaining process.
+During the collective bargaining negotiations, the Contractor shall notify, and obtain the approval of, the Contracting Officer before submitting or agreeing to any collective bargaining proposal that increases or may increase allowable costs above those previously approved in the economic bargaining parameters, or that could involve changes in any pension or other benefit plans, and such other items of special interest to DOE as are identified by the Contracting Officer.
+The approval of the economic bargaining parameters by the Contracting Officer under this paragraph does not waive any other terms and conditions of the Contract.